Capitol Reef Photography Guide: Best Photo Spots In Fruita

 10 Best Photography Spots In Fruita

-There are three main regions of Capitol Reef National Park including the Historic Fruita District, Cathedral Valley District and the Waterpocket Fold District.
+There are three main regions of Capitol Reef National Park including the historic Fruita District, Cathedral Valley and the Waterpocket Fold.
+But most visitors spend their time in the Fruita District because this is the most accessible region of the park.

 Entrance sign for Capitol Reef National Park